axtk/axtk.github.io/palatalization.md

 # From *cantare* to *chanter*

-The transition of the Vulgar Latin sound /k/ into Modern Romance /s/, /ʃ/, and /tʃ/ is an established fact, as seen, for instance, in *centum* > *cent*, *cantare* > *chanter* in French, and *centum* > *cento* in Italian.
+The transition of the Vulgar Latin sound /k/ into Modern Romance /s/, /ʃ/, and /tʃ/ is a well-known fact, but how exactly did it happen?
+This transition is seen, for instance, in *centum* > *cent*, *cantare* > *chanter* in French, and *centum* > *cento* in Italian.
 The generally accepted view of these transformations is the following:

 /k/ > /kʲ/ > /tʲ/ > /ts/ > /s/ &mdash; in Lat. *centum* > Fr. *cent*,<br>
 /k/ > /tʃ/ > /ʃ/ &mdash; in Lat. *centum* > It. *cento* and Lat. *cantare* > Fr. *chanter*.